 First of all, it’s worth mentioning that a resume isn’t actually called a resume in the Portuguese speaking world.
 In this case, you should refer to it as your Curriculum Vitae or CV.
 Aside from the name of the document being different for this job market, you’ll need to focus on the biggest difference: the language.

-Whilst some multinational businesses and companies based in Brazil in Portugal English as a working language and will accept resumes in foreign languages, this won’t always be the case.
+Whilst some multinational businesses and companies based in Brazil or Portugal use English as a working language and accept resumes in foreign languages, this is not always the norm.
 In order to get the best results, you should be prepared to create a version of your document in the Portuguese language itself.

 Now this will be no sweat at all if you already possess a high level in the language.
 However, if your level of spoken and written Portuguese is more basic this may take a different approach.